 Some Representative Dim Sum Dishes of Guangdong Cuisine or Cantonese Cuisine

 Facts and Characteristics of Guangdong Cuisine or Cantonese Cuisine

-Saving and presenting the original taste of ingredients is the essential idea in Cantonese Cuisine.
+Saving and presenting the original taste of ingredients is a fundamental idea in Cantonese Cuisine.

-Most authentic Chinese restaurants overseas are or are based on, Guangdong Cuisine or Cantonese Cuisine dishes.
+Most authentic Chinese restaurants overseas are based on Guangdong Cuisine or Cantonese Cuisine dishes.